NAIST-SE/DevGPT/README.md

 ![Example of a ChatGPT conversation from the dataset](example.png)

+## Presentation Slides
+The presentation slides to explain this dataset and the MSR 2024 challenge is available at https://speakerdeck.com/taoxiaomark/devgpt-studying-developer-chatgpt-conversations

 ## Content
 In this repository, we've incorporated six snapshots, each containing six JSON files encompassing GitHub Issues, Pull Requests, Discussions, Commits, Code Files, and Hacker News threads.
 Additionally, you can access the same dataset through the Zenodo data repository:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10086809.svg)](https://doi.org/10.5281/zenodo.10086809)